NunoEdgarGub1/deep_learning_tools_for_dsvm/solutions/generative_adversarial_networks/README.md

 # Generative Adversarial Networks

-In this folder there is a colection of generative adversarial network (GAN) examples.
+In this folder there is a collection of generative adversarial network (GAN) examples.
 GANs are considered by some of the top deep learning scientists the most important advance for the field in the last 10 years.
 See this [quora answer] (https://www.quora.com/What-are-some-recent-and-potentially-upcoming-breakthroughs-in-deep-learning) by LeCun.
 Specifically they are the most important advance in unsupervised learning.